wustl-oncology/cloud-workflows/manual-workflows/README.md

 There's no need by default to fuss with SSH keys, your gcloud auth command should be enough unless configuration has been changed.

+Once you're in the VM, wait until the startup script completes with

+    journalctl -u google-startup-scripts -f

+These logs will stop with a message roughly reading

+> google_metadata_script_runner[489]: Finished running startup scripts.
+> systemd[1]: google-startup-scripts.service: Succeeded.
+> systemd[1]: Finished Google Compute Engine Startup Scripts.
+> systemd[1]: google-startup-scripts.service: Consumed 2min 28.421s CPU time.

+Then wait until the Cromwell service has started with

+    journalctl -u cromwell -f

+The Cromwell service will be ready for workflow submissions after a message roughly reading

+> java[13936]: 2022-01-19 21:55:27,357 cromwell-system-akka.dispatchers.engine-dispatcher-7 INFO  - Cromwell 71 service started on 0:0:0:0:0:0:0:0:8000...

+When this message is printed, the service is ready to use.
+If errors are printed in either log, those will need to be addressed.

 # Localize Your Inputs File